 - Does your child like riddles?
 You could invent your own simple math-related stories to play with your child.

 The 20 children from a nursery are sitting at 5 tables to have an afternoon snack.
-How many children are sitting per table, considering that there is the same amount of children per table?
+How many children are sitting per table, considering that there are the same amount of children per table?

 Do you have your own ideas that you have used to make maths more playful?
 Please share them with us on Facebook or by commenting!